mtaur/Goophy/README.md

 * Uses React.JS display.
 * Uses Node.js server.

+## Giphy + Google = Goophy
+This does not use Giphy at all, so the "+" is a slight abuse of notation.
+Actually, the whole point of this application is to simulate the functionality of Giphy by scraping results from the Google search engine.

 ## There is a sequel!
 To see the same search engine results integrated into a simplified Wikipedia pages, look at the sequel: https://github.com/mtaur/Goophy